 Wet Out Mitigation Strategies

-If your rain gear starts to wet out, you run the risk of getting chilled or even hypothermic in cooler weather conditions.
+If your rain gear starts to wet out, you run the risk of getting chilled or even hypothermic in cooler weather.
 Here are a couple of things you can do to mitigate this risk and still keep hiking.

 - Hike faster, keep eating and drinking to keep you core temperature up.
 Dehydration can accelerate the onset of hypothermia, so keep drinking even if you don’t feel thirsty.